CHAD: Combinatory Homomorphic Automatic Differentiation: Key ideas

-Observing that each program $\trm$ computes a smooth (infinitely differentiable) function $\sem{\trm}$ between Euclidean spaces, as long as all primitive operations $\op$ are smooth, the key property that we prove for these code transformations is that they actually calculate derivatives: \begin{thmx}[Correctness of CHAD, Thm. \ref{thm:AD-correctness}] For any well-typed program (where $\ty_i$ and $\ty[2]$ are first-order types, i.e.\ $\reals^n$ and tuples of such types) we have that $\sem{\Dsyn{\trm}}=\Dsem{\sem{\trm}}\;\text{ and }\;\sem{\Dsynrev{\trm}}=\Dsemrev{\sem{\trm}}.$ \end{thmx} Once we fix a semantics for the source and target languages, we can show that this theorem holds if we define $\Dsynsymbol$ and $\Dsynrevsymbol$ on programs using the chain rule.
-The proof works by plain induction on the syntax.
+Since each program $\trm$ computes a \smooth{} function $\sem{\trm}$ between Euclidean spaces when all primitive operations $\op$ are \smooth{}, the key property that we prove for these code transformations is that they actually calculate derivatives: \begin{thmx}[Correctness of CHAD, Thm. \ref{thm:AD-correctness}] For any well-typed program (where $\ty_i$ and $\ty[2]$ are first-order types, i.e.\ $\reals^n$ and tuples of such types) we have $\sem{\Dsyn{\trm}}=\Dsem{\sem{\trm}}\;\text{ and }\;\sem{\Dsynrev{\trm}}=\Dsemrev{\sem{\trm}}.$ \end{thmx} Once we fix a semantics for the source and target languages, we can show that this theorem holds if we define $\Dsynsymbol$ and $\Dsynrevsymbol$ on programs using the chain rule.
+The proof proceeds by straightforward induction on the syntax.

-For example, we can correctly define reverse-mode CHAD on a first-order language as follows (see \S\ref{sec:ad-transformation}):
+For example, we can correctly define reverse mode CHAD on a first-order language as follows (see \S\ref{sec:ad-transformation}):